-Fruits for special diets or diabetic diets - unsweetened, or use Sucaryl - follow manufacturately.
+Fruits for special diets or diabetic diets - unsweetened, or use Sucaryl - follow manufacturer's instructions.

+- No. 3 To prevent darkening of light colored fruit during storage and thawing, use commercial ascorbic and citric acid mixture by following manufacturer's instructions, or use crystalline ascorbic acid, $\frac{1}{2}$ teaspoon to 1 quart of fruit. - No. 4 Pack, leave head space (see page 10, steps No. 3 and 4).
+Put on cap, screw band tight.
+Freeze immediately.
 Store in freezer 0° F. or below.

-No. 3 To prevent darkening of light colored fruit during storage and thawing, use commercial ascorbic and citric acid mixture by following manufacturer's instructions, or use crystalline ascorbic acid, 1⁄2 teaspoon to 1 quart of fruit.

-No. 4 Pack, leave head space (see page 14, steps No. 3 and 4).
-Put on cap, screw band tight.
-Freeze immedi-